varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 ### Model 3 - Random Forest

-#### Data Preparation
+#### Data Exploration and Preprocessing

-The dataset includes features like artist count, release year, streams, and various musical attributes (e.g., bpm, danceability).Excluded columns related to playlist inclusions on specific platforms and non-numerical features (e.g., track name, artist names) to focus on numerical predictors.The target variable is in_total_playlists, representing the total playlist inclusions across platforms.
-Preprocessing
+Model 3, like model 2, leverages all numerical features from the Spotify dataset.
-Numerical features were standardized using StandardScaler to ensure model input variables have a mean of 0 and a standard deviation of 1, improving model performance.
+The numeric features were standardized using StandardScaler to ensure model input variables have a mean of 0 and a standard deviation of 1.

-#### Model Training and Evaluation

 #### Model Used

 Random Forest, trained on the preprocessed numerical features.

-#### Fitting the Model
+#### Model Training

 The model was trained using the entire set of standardized numerical features from the training dataset.

+#### Model Evaluation

+We used the Mean Squared Error (MSE) metric and R-squared (R2) score to measure the model's error and correlation between the input and output feature(s).

-#### Performance Metrics
+#### Visualizations

-#### Mean Squared Error (MSE)

-10,363,528.63, indicating the average squared difference between the estimated values and the actual value of the total playlist inclusions.
-R-squared (R²).
+Scatter plots comparing actual `y` vs. predicted values `yhat` for both training and test data provided insights into the model's accuracy and areas of improvement.
+We also did fitting graphs, with each input feature plotted against the output.
+Partial Dependence Plots (PDPs) were used to see the effect of each individual feature on the prediction outcome.

 #### Implementation